lesserfish/PeepingTom/README.md

     The following commands are available:
     	 pid:                         Sets the PID of the process to be scanned by PeepingTom.
-    	 $ [filter] [value]:          Scans the memory or update the candidates, and extracts those that satisfy the filter. set [option] [args]:         Sets various options regarding the scan.
+    	 $ [filter] [value]:          Scans the memory or update the matches, and extracts those that satisfy the filter. set [option] [args]:         Sets various options regarding the scan.
 Type 'help set' to see more. list [object]:               Lists several objects.
 To see a list of available objects type 'help list'.
-    	 update:                      Update the values of the current candidates. save [name]:                 Save the current list of candidates. load [name]:                 Loads a list of candidates. new [name]:                  Creates a new list of candidates.
+    	 update:                      Update the values of the current matches. save [name]:                 Save the current list of matches. load [name]:                 Loads a list of matches. new [name]:                  Creates a new list of matches.
-    	 reset:                       Resets the current list of candidates.
+    	 reset:                       Resets the current list of matches.

 You can set the PID of the process you want to scan by running